Kaaz/DiscordBot/readme.md

 gets and sets the music-related settings

-Accessible though: music
+Accessible through: music

 Usable in public channels

 #### Usage